jasp-stats/jaspMachineLearning/inst/help/mlClassificationBoosting.md

 #### Tables
 - Confusion matrix: Displays a table that shows the observed classes against the predicted classes.
 Used to assess model accuracy.
 - Class proportions: Displays a table that shows the proportions of each class in the data set, training (and validaton), and test set.
-- Evaluation metrics: Shows commonly used classification evaluation metrics like precision, recall, the F1-score, support and AUC (area under the ROC curve).
+- Model performance: Shows commonly used classification evaluation metrics like precision, recall, the F1-score, support and AUC (area under the ROC curve).
+- Feature importance: Shows the available feature importance metrics for the fitted model.
-- Relative influence: Shows the relative influence of the features.
+- Explain predictions: Shows the decomposition of the model’s prediction into contributions that can be attributed to different explanatory variables.

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.